KoryNunn/terrace/README.md

 var navTerrace = terrace(someElement, layerIndex, {
     attach: ['right', 'bottom'], // what sides of the screen it is attached to
-    displace: ['left'] // in what directions does it displace higher layers });
+    displace: ['left'], // in what directions does it displace higher layers
+    retract: ['bottom'] // From what direction should the element reduce in size if it would excape its layer.
+});

 ## Position